-Different markets often have different requirements.
+Different export markets often have different requirements.
 For example, product modifications that suit customers in China might be the opposite of what customers in Canada want.

 Trying to export to several different countries can be very expensive.
 Unless you tailor what you offer to suit each individual market, you may fail to offer what customers really want.

 Instead, it's usually best to focus on selling to one or two individual markets.
 In large countries like the US, you might even concentrate on a particular region, and roll out gradually across the country as you build your market presence.
-Read more about exporting to the USA.

 Many new exporters choose to start by exporting to markets that are relatively easy to deal with.
 For example, the practicalities of dispatching goods to countries within the European Union (EU) are relatively straightforward.
 Many trading practices, regulations and standards apply throughout the EU, and key tasks such as accounting for VAT have been simplified.
 This can be a good way of building your export skills.